-Effects are modeled in order to simulate the physical consequences of actions in an ambient environment.
+Effects are modeled in order to predict the physical consequences of actions in an ambient environment.
 Each effect is characterized by a set of properties: some define the effect (at the source actuator, e.g., the light intensity emitted by a light bulb), some are observable by a sensor (e.g., the light intensity received by a light sensor).

 Depending on the application's needs, an effect can be defined at various levels of granularity.
 For instance, the light emitted by a light bulb could be modeled either using classical laws of physics for light propagation, or using a simple boolean law ("if a light bulb is on in a room then the light sensors that are in that room should detect light").
+The choice of the right level of granularity depends, among other things, on the context of use, for instance assisted living homes for blind persons may require a very detailed definition of the model for the propagation of sound waves.